 First-Best Approach

 The prominent Chinese sage Sun Tzu noted in The Art of War that “victorious warriors win first and then go to war, while defeated warriors go to war first and then seek to win.”
-Applied to the U.S.-China trade war, this adage means that President Trump should have thought through all of his options carefully before embarking on potentially futile policy of levying tariffs on Chinese goods.
+Applied to the U.S.-China trade war, this adage means that President Trump should have thought through all of his options carefully before embarking on a potentially futile policy of levying tariffs on Chinese goods.

 Specifically, since many of the problems the U.S. has are also problems that companies in the European Union have with China, Trump should have engaged in robust multilateral diplomacy with allies to enlist E.U. support for a plan involving confronting China jointly about its unacceptable behavior in the realm of international trade.
 In this regard, one specific action that could be taken would be to organize a boycott of China by U.S. and E.U. firms.
 As noted by the New York Times columnist Thomas Friedman, “the last thing Beijing wants is a U.S.-E.U. united front demanding it play fair.”